cea-hpc/modules/doc/source/modulefile.rst

 root name (e.g., searching ``foo`` will return a ``foo/1.2.3`` modulefile targeted by a ``module-hide --soft`` command).

+A *modulefile*, virtual module, module alias or symbolic version who are targeted by a :mfcmd:`module-forbid` command or whose file access permissions are restricted are considered forbidden.
+Forbidden modules are not displayed or taken into account even if they are explicitly named.

 A symbolic version-name assigned to a hidden module is displayed or taken into account only if explicitly named.
 Non-hidden module alias targeting a hidden *modulefile* appears like any other non-hidden module alias.
-Finally, a hidden symbolic version targeting a non-hidden module is display or taken into account only if explicitly named to refer to its non-hidden target.
+Finally, a hidden symbolic version targeting a non-hidden module is displayed or taken into account only if explicitly named to refer to its non-hidden target.

+When explicitly naming a forbidden *modulefile*, virtual module, module alias or symbolic version to select it for evaluation, an access error is raised.

 If the :option:`--all` is set on :subcmd:`avail`, :subcmd:`aliases`,
 :subcmd:`whatis` or :subcmd:`search` sub-commands, hidden modules are taken into account in search.
+Forbidden modules are unaffected by this option.

 Advanced module version specifiers
 ----------------------------------